 FDR procedures are designed to control the expected proportion of incorrectly rejected null hypotheses, also called false discoveries V. In this work we chose FDR=5%.
 The null hypothesis was defined as:

-H{0,kj} : While stimulating electrode k, electrode j does not respond.
+H{0,kj} : While stimulating electrode k, electrode j does not respond.(formatting)

 Therefore, the FDR guarantees that no more than 5% of the stimulus-response pairs identified as being significant will actually be insignificant.
 The FDR was applied to each of the 59x59 elements of the matrix Zkj (stimulus-response activity pairs, normalized by the network spontaneous activity) recorded for every experimental session and for every culture.
 The implemented mathematical analysis is shown in Figure 3.1.